IMAGINARY/imaginary-web/sites/all/modules/mailchimp/README.txt

 --------------------------------------------------------------------------------

   * You need to have a MailChimp API Key.
-  * You need to have at least one list created in MailChimp to use the mailchimp_lists module.
+  * You need to have at least one list/audience created in MailChimp to use the mailchimp_lists module.
   * If you use a drush make workflow, see the example drush makefile: mailchimp.make.example.